lucashaley/UnityTeaching/01_Introduction/00_01_Orientation.md

 ## Wrap-Up

 You should get as comfortable as possible in navigating around the Unity Scene.
 Keep exploring and trying different key strokes.

+You should become comfortable with:

+- the names of each panel
+- the Unity version we're using
+- how to manipulate the view

 ## Further Material